dd-ix/sflow_exporter/README.md

 ### Agents

-Agents are used to monitor the amount of droped samples.
+Agents are used to monitor the amount of dropped samples.
 If this number grows to big, try tuning the sample rate.

 - the **source** address is the ip address that send the sflow packet to sflow_exporter.
 - the **label** the the property is the identification thats passed over to prometheus.